 FMLA leave for the birth/care of a newborn child or for the placement of a child for adoption or foster care must be taken and conclude within twelve (12) months of the birth or placement.
 Unless specifically permitted, FMLA leave for these purposes cannot be taken on an intermittent basis or reduced leave schedule.

 Residents who are granted FMLA leave must use any accrued paid leave beginning with the effective date of the leave.
-Specifically, in conjunction with the Paid Medical Leave described above, the first six weeks of FMLA leave may run concurrently with any available paid leave.
-As detailed in the Paid Medical Leave sub-section, the six weeks of paid leave include all accrued, available sick leave and two of the three weeks of vacation/holiday leave, if available.
+Specifically, in conjunction with the Parental Leave and paid medical leave described above, FMLA leave may run concurrently with any available paid leave.
+As detailed in the Paid Medical Leave sub-section, the three weeks of paid leave include all accrued, available sick leave if available.
+During FMLA designated leave, sick leave must be used before vacation leave for eligible reasons, but parental leave can be used at any time, regardless of whether sick or vacation leave will also be used during the FMLA period.
 Upon exhaustion of any applicable paid leave, the remainder of any FMLA leave during the academic year will be unpaid.
 The combination of paid and unpaid leave may not exceed twelve (12) workweeks in the 12-month period.

-A resident who foresees that he/she will need a leave for the birth and care of a newborn child or for the foster care placement or adoption of a child must notify his/her Program Director in writing and provide a completed healthcare provider's statement not less than thirty (30) calendar days in advance of the start of the leave, or generally within two (2) working days of learning of the need for leave.
+A resident who foresees that he/she will need a leave for the birth and care of a newborn child or for the foster care placement or adoption of a child must notify his/her Program Director in writing, submit a formal request through Emory’s FMLA, Medical, and Paid Parental Leave Request located in PeopleSoft Self Service (https://psofthr.cc.emory.edu/ --> Self Service --> FMLA and Medical Leave) and provide a completed healthcare provider's statement not less than thirty (30) calendar days in advance of the start of the leave, or generally within two (2) working days of learning of the need for leave.
 If not foreseeable, the resident must provide as much written notice as is practicable under the circumstances.
 A certification from a healthcare provider is required for leave requests related to the birth and care of a newborn child.
 Appropriate supporting court documents are required for leave requests related to the foster care placement or adoption of a child.

-A resident who foresees that he/she will need a leave due to his/her planned medical treatment or to care for his/her spouse, same-sex domestic partner, child or parent with a serious health condition must notify his/her Program Director in writing as early as possible so that the absence can be scheduled at a time least disruptive to the training program.
+A resident who foresees that he/she will need a leave due to his/her planned medical treatment or to care for his/her spouse, same-sex domestic partner, child or parent/parent-in-law with a serious health condition must notify his/her Program Director in writing as early as possible so that the absence can be scheduled at a time least disruptive to the training program.
 Such notice should be at least thirty (30) calendar days in advance of the start of leave, unless impracticable, in which case the resident must provide written notice, as early as circumstances permit, generally within two (2) working days of learning of the need for leave.
-A completed certification of the necessity of the leave from a health care provider is required.
+A formal request through Emory’s FMLA, Medical, and Paid Parental Leave Request located in PeopleSoft Self Service (https://psofthr.cc.emory.edu/ --> Self Service --> FMLA and Medical Leave) and a completed certification of the necessity of the leave from a health care provider is required.
 Preliminary designation of FMLA leave may be made pending receipt of this certification.

-A leave of absence without compensation is intended for those residents who need an extended period of time away from their training program but have no vacation/holiday leave balance and do not qualify for or have expended their sick leave, Paid Medical Leave, and FMLA leave balances.
+A leave of absence without compensation is intended for those residents who need an extended period of time away from their training program but have no vacation/holiday leave balance and do not qualify for or have exhausted their sick leave, parental Leave, and FMLA leave balances.
 An unpaid personal leave of absence may be requested and granted for compelling personal reasons.
-Requests for this leave must be submitted, in writing, to the resident's Program Director for his/her consideration.
+Requests for this leave must be submitted, in writing, to the resident's Program Director for his/her consideration and must be approved by Employee Relations.
 The duration of the unpaid personal leave of absence is limited to the time approved by the Program Director, but in no event longer than 120 days.